10 Gut Healthy Foods That Are Easy to Incorporate into Your Meals

 Onions

-Like garlic, onions are an excellent source of inulin.
+Like garlic, onions are gut healthy foods and are excellent sources of inulin.
 Onions are, therefore, another very valuable prebiotic food to improve gut health.
 The inclusion of onions in the diet can facilitate a healthy gut through the feeding of the good bacteria while keeping the microbiome in check.

 How to Include in meals